ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ### Pre-Wash Protocol

-1. Measure out washing buffer stock (1 mL per reaction) and 10% overage.<br> >i.e. (N + 0.1*N) mL. eg. for 24 samples, 24 + 2.4 = 26.4 mL)
+1. Measure out washing buffer stock (1 mL per reaction) plus about 10% overage.
+<br> *i.e. (N + 0.1xN= 11N/10) mL. eg. for **24 samples**, 24 + 2.4 = **26.4 mL**)*
-2. Stuff bead mill tubes with foliage sample as needed<br>  >*(~30 mg for pine, spruce species), being careful to not cross contaminate samples.
+2. Stuff bead mill tubes with foliage sample as needed.
+>  *(~30 mg for pine, spruce species), being careful to not cross contaminate samples.
 If using hands to stuff tubes, change gloves for each sample.
 (If tissue is tough, grind with a mortar and pestle before transfer)*
-3. Add 1 mL Washing buffer, then 0.01 g PVP, and 4.5 µL β-mercaptoethanol.<br> Strategy for this can be like: Adding 0.01*(11N/10) g of PVP, then 4.5*(11N/10) µL of β-ME (in fumehood) to the measured washing buffer.
+3. Add 1 mL Washing buffer, then 0.01 g PVP, and 4.5 µL β-mercaptoethanol.
+> *Strategy for this can be like: Adding **0.01 x (11N/10)** g of **PVP** (eg. 0.264 g for 24 rxn), then **4.5 x (11N/10)** µL (eg. 118.8 µL for 24 rxn) of **β-ME** (in fumehood) to the measured washing buffer.
+Then add 1004.5 µL of the mix to each bead mill tube*.
-<br> → *Instead of using bead mill tissue disruption, we can also grind the plant material using liquid nitrogen and clean sterile Micropestle.
+>> *Instead of using bead mill tissue disruption, we can also grind the plant material using liquid nitrogen and clean sterile Micropestle.
 Add the ground tissue in a tube.
 Then 1 ml of washing buffer is added to tube.
 Shake vigorously to mix (use pipette tip to mix in order to guarantee complete mixing)*
 4. Insert bead mill tubes into bead mill, making sure that the tubes are in a balanced arrangement.
 5. Run bead mill for 2 minutes at 3.55 m/s.
 6. Transfer bead mill tubes to centrifuge, making sure that the tubes are in a balanced arrangement.
 7. Spin tubes in centrifuge for 10 min at >10,000 rpm.
 8. Pipette off supernatant and keep the pellet.
-9. Proceed with regular extraction protocol immediately
+9. Proceed with regular extraction protocol immediately.

 ---